DeepShift-Labs/MAGIST-Algorithm/docs/Getting Started/1 - Initial Steps.md

 ## Complete Installation Guide

 This project has many dependencies.
 Most can be installed using `pip`.
 Some require OS-level package managers.

-This is going to work best in Linux-based systems.
+***These instruction are for Linux-based systems.
+In particular for Ubuntu 20.04 LTS based operating systems.
+Other systems may have errors that will require debugging.***

 ### Linux (Ubuntu-based Systems)
 First install `Python 3` and `pip`: